Why Have My Anti-Wrinkle Injections Stopped Working?October 30, 2019

 The third brand of anti-wrinkle injectable product shows more promise for people who are at-risk of developing resistance.
 This third brand is somewhat newer than the other brands; it became available in Australia in 2014.
 It was developed and produced in Germany with the specific goal of decreasing your risk of developing resistance.
 The company has developed a means to separate many of the proteins from the active toxin during production.
 Without the protein complex, they claim that your risk of developing resistance will be much lower.

-This third brand has a similar potency as the most popular brand (which means you’ll likely require the same number of units), but clients who develop resistance to the more popular brand can still enjoy results from this third brand.
+This third brand has a similar potency as the most popular brand (which means you’ll likely require the same number of units), but patients who develop resistance to the more popular brand can still enjoy results from this third brand.

 Non-Invasive Alternatives To Anti-Wrinkle Injections